Q: Where are your books sold?

 A: Worse case, reach out to me and ask.
 I’m happy to help you find what you need.

 Q: I can’t help but notice you’ve helped edit a few books.
 Are you for hire?

 A: Not really.
 I typically consider things like that on a case by case basis only.
 For the most part, I am laser-focused on writing.
 That said, I’m quite proud to have helped out with those books.
 Please check them out.
 They’re pretty darn good if I do say so myself.
-And, before you ask, no that’s not a pen name.
+And, before you ask, Ruby is a real person, not a pen name.
 If you do have need of an editor, though, please consider Megan Harris.